The warm weather and longer days of summer will bring many Americans outdoors

 hot summer months:

-Swimming injuries – Drowning is the second most common cause of death by unintentional
+Swimming injuries – Drowning is the second most common cause of

-injury—right behind car accidents—among children ages one
+death by unintentional injury—right behind car accidents—among children

 Watersport injuries – Boating, waterskiing, wakeboarding, and tubing are all popular